ivpusic/BounceCat/README.md

 - Game physics
 - Ability to break objects in scene (not animation way, it is implemented in more physics way)
-- Ability to load levels and create objects and set their positions based on contents of ``json`` file
+- Ability to load levels, create objects and set their positions based on contents of ``json`` file
 - Ability to "collect" things
 - Ability for some object to pass through some other
 - Tested on iPhone and iPad
-- ARC enabled, no memory leaks
+- ARC enabled, no memory leaksœ
 - Code refactored and project organized in order to make development of game easier
 - I have detailed plan what to do next with game from this point (Currently the problem is lack of time and resources).